gras2015/chatbot-telegram-python/README.md

 #TOKEN API - you should put your API by asking /newbot in @BotFather in Telegram

-Look in the telegram @gras_telegram_bot

-Then ask next words for my bot:
+Ask next words for the bot:
 /start
 /help
 /registration